Jarrel-web/Student-Management/README.md

 # Student Management Software

-Created as a project for one of my module in my Computer Science course, SC1003, intro to computational thinking.
+Created as a project for one of my modules in my Computer Science course, SC1003, intro to computational thinking.
 The goal is to improve on this project to create a software with features for managing students.

 ## Built With